oshifty/oshifty.github.io/content/posts/2-control-protocols.md

 ## 🚧 The Limitations of DMX and the Rise of Art-Net

-To avoid the hassle of running multiple DMX universes onto one truss, **Art-Net** was developed.
+To avoid the hassle of running multiple DMX universes onto one truss, the Ethernet-based **Art-Net** was developed.
 This protocol eliminated the one-universe-per-cable limitation by building on **UDP** using broadcast 🚀.
 However, it didn't adopt other advantages of modern network stacks.
 Essentially, it was a patch rather than a solution.

 Recognizing the need for a more advanced protocol, **ESTA** worked on developing a new control protocol that leveraged modern networking advantages and met growing user expectations.